-One of the top must see places is Seville is the famous Alcazar in Seville, or Royal Palace.
+One of the top attractions in Seville, Spain is the famous Alcazar, or Royal Palace.
 It’s as beautiful as the photos make it look.

 It’s recommended you make a reservation in advance as lines are incredibly long to get inside for those wishing to purchase tickets on the spot.